Complex phase diagram and supercritical matter: Results

-where $\widetilde{x}_{0\pm}$ represent the different sides with respect to the interface.
-Therefore, we can locate the LY zeros by the non-analytical positions of $G$, as shown in Fig.~\ref{Fig1}(a)(b).
-The points with nonzero DOZ converge to a line, with sharp LY edges (Fig.~\ref{Fig1}(c)(d)).
-The $T$-edges are intimately related to the crossover of $H$ and the maxima (not singularities) of $C_p$ (Fig.~\ref{Fig1}c), so do those of the $p$-edges and the crossover of $V$ and the maxima of $K_T$ (Fig.~\ref{Fig1}d).
-For ease of presentation, we show 3D-plots with real $T$ or $p$ on the $xy$ plane and imaginary $T$ or $p$ as $z$ axis respectively in Fig.~\ref{Fig1}(e)\&(f).
-The Widom line as maxima of $C_p$ or $K_T$ shows apparent correspondence to $T$- or $p$- edges, respectively.
-These results are consistent with the theoretical analysis based on electrostatic analogy.
-One fascinating but intricate fact about supercritical matter is that there are distinct criteria to distinguish them.
+One fascinating but intricate fact about the supercritical matter is that there are different boundaries, defined by different thermodynamic properties.
 This is intrinsic to the high-dimensional feature of the LY zeros.
-With alternative degrees of freedom to describe a real system, the above treatments on $T$ and $p$ can be generalized and a consequent complex phase diagram should be used.
-Beyond the conventional one, this phase diagram embodies the full statistical information by retaining complex LY zeros rather than only the real ones.
-When the closest zeros are on the physical plane, this point overrides the others and all properties diverge at the same place.
-When zeros are away from the physical plane, there can be different edges emanating from the same zeros corresponding to different physical properties.
-As a result, the Widom lines appear at different places.
-These are exactly the case of phase transition and supercriticality, respectively.
-An example of complex $\widetilde{T}$-$\widetilde{p}$ phase diagram of the vdW model is shown in Fig.~\ref{cpd}.
+When the closest zeros are on the physical plane, this point overrides the others and all properties show maxima at the same place.
+But when zeros are away from the physical plane, there can be different edges emanating from the same cluster of zeros corresponding to different physical properties.
+As a result, the corresponding extreme lines appear at different places.
+These exactly describe the behavior of LY edges and response functions in Fig.~\ref{fig:vdwCpd}(c), where the seemingly two edges curves are 3D projections from a unified 4D zero cluster.
 The supercritical region is no longer a ``no transition's land" since we can see how the complex LY edges determine the phase diagram.
-The Widom lines largely overlap with the corresponding trajectories of the LY edges, with small deviation due to contributions from non-edge zeros with large density (inset of Fig.~\ref{cpd}).
-In this view, one can interpret supercriticality as a phase transition in the complex phase diagram and an incipient one in the physical phase diagram.
+In this view, one can interpret supercriticality as a phase transition in the complex phase diagram and an incipient one in the physical plane.